-Individuals with obsessive-compulsive personality disorder (OCPD) are preoccupied with orderliness, perfectionism, and control.
-Their perfectionism often makes them rigid and critical of both themselves and others.
-OCPD may lead to over-working, burn-out, and depression, or to procrastination that leaves the individual paralyzed and unable to accomplish anything of value to themselves.
+Obsessive-compulsive personality disorder (OCPD), also referred to as anankastic personality disorder, is a personality disorder marked by a need for orderliness, perfectionism, and control.
+Someone with OCPD is often rigid and critical of both themselves and others.
+OCPD may lead to workaholism, burnout, and depression, or to procrastination that leaves the person paralyzed and unable to accomplish anything of value to themselves.

 What Is OCPD?

 OCPD is a mental disorder characterized by a need for control and orderliness.
 OCPD is one of ten diagnosable personality disorders,1 which are long-standing, inflexible patterns of behavior and inner experience that cause significant distress to the individual.

 As much as 7.9% of the general population has OCPD,2 making it the most frequently occurring personality disorder in our culture.
 Yet clinicians may fail to recognize and diagnose it, and may misdiagnose it as another condition such as obsessive-compulsive disorder (OCD).